starling021/toron/README.md

 Framework such as Shell, Python and C payloads.
 ```

-* Powerful RubyCat listener.
+* Powerful ThorCat listener.

 ```
-There is a powerful RubyCat listener in Thoron Framework that supports secure SSL connection and other useful functions.
+There is a powerful ThorCat listener in Thoron Framework that supports secure SSL connection and other useful functions.
 ```